 3 + 2 AP

 An experimental take on the traditional looking glass, Blur Mirror reflects everything within view but when a person steps into the frame, their own reflection is opaque and blurred — censored in real time.
-Obscuring the onlooker’s own face within their reflection, Blur Mirror presents a picture of human fragility and impermanence—striking a poignant chord in the age of the avatar, Google, and global extremes of data transparency and suppression.
+Obscuring the onlooker’s own face within their reflection, Blur Mirror presents a picture of human fragility and impermanence—striking a poignant chord in the age of the avatar, and global extremes of data transparency and suppression.
 Blurring is typically associated with digital effects; it is a tool with which to cloud recognisability and mask identity.
 Blur Mirror makes this process physical; the blurring is caused by the vibration of the individual mirror tiles that make up the looking glass, in response to the viewer’s bodily presence.
 The interaction offers a reminder that the seemingly intangible digital world is anchored in the earthly realm.
-Representing the viewer’s image kinetically rather than optically, the piece questions the notion of a ‘true’ reflection.
-Blur Mirror creates a reflection as a series of vibrations, slowly and on a micro scale.
-The piece asks whether this visually distorted reflection could be more accurate than the clearer forms in the background when considered on a universal scale.
+Representing the viewer’s image kinetically rather than optically, the piece questions the notion of a ‘true’ reflection, creating a reflection as a series of vibrations, slowly and on a micro scale.

 Photography by Damian Griffiths, courtesy Pace London